Colleges by Location

 Retention Rate

-The student retention rate is the percentage of students who re-enroll from one year to the next.
+The freshman retention rate is defined as the percentage of first-year students who return for their sophomore year at a college or university.
 This piece of data is important as it can reveal to the prospective students how many freshmen liked the school enough to return to it as sophomores.

 Student Body